-Orange County – Divorce for Business Owners and Professionals
+Orange County Divorce Lawyers – Business Owners and Professionals

-Business owners and professionals face unique financial issues during an Orange County divorce that require a skilled divorce attorney with specific experience in handling complex and high-asset divorces.
-If you find yourself in this position, turn to divorce attorneys who have experience with executing creative and strategic solutions designed to meet your goals and resolve your case.
+Business owners and professionals face unique financial issues in an Orange County divorce that require a skilled divorce attorney with specific experience in handling complex and high-net worth divorces.
+If you find yourself in this position, turn to divorce attorneys who have experience finding strategic solutions to meet your goals and resolve your case.

-With 19 divorce attorneys whose exclusive focus is Orange County family law, the team at Minyard Morris provides its clients with a comprehensive approach and collaborative culture combined with unparalleled experience and knowledge in the area of complex divorces.
-This singular focus and team effort allows each of our attorneys to find effective and creative approaches for resolving complex issues for high-level professionals and business owners whether in a high net worth divorce or a more traditional divorce.
+With 19 divorce attorneys who limit their practice to Orange County family law, the team at Minyard Morris provides its clients with a comprehensive approach in a collaborative culture to address the issues in complex divorces.
+This singular focus and team effort helps us create successful approaches for resolving complex issues for high-level professionals and business owners whether in a high net worth divorce or a more traditional Orange County divorce.